-High levels of low-density lipoprotein (LDL) – known as the “bad” cholesterol – are usually due to a high-fat diet, not exercising enough or being overweight.
-But some people are born with dangerously high levels of this type of cholesterol.
+High levels of low-density lipoprotein (LDL) – known as the “bad” cholesterol – are most often linked to a high-fat diet, not exercising enough or being overweight.
+But some people are born with dangerously high levels of this type of cholesterol because their body has a hard time clearing it from their blood.
 They have what is called familial hypercholesterolemia (FH).
-About 1 out of 250 people have this inherited disorder.

-FH happens when there is a harmful change (called a mutation) to one of several genes in the body.
-Most often, the “defect” is in the LDL-receptor gene that usually helps to find and remove cholesterol in the body.
-But in people with FH, this gene is either missing or doesn’t work well.
-Meanwhile, the liver continues to make cholesterol, so LDL levels quickly rise in the blood.
+FH is passed down in families.
+It happens when there is a harmful change in one of several genes in the body.
+Most often, the gene change (or variant) is in the LDL-receptor gene, which normally helps remove LDL cholesterol from the blood.
+If this gene isn’t working as it should and the liver continues to make cholesterol, then LDL cholesterol levels rise.

-Having such high levels of LDL cholesterol in the blood from such a young age puts people with FH at especially high risk of heart disease – even dying early.
-Sadly, 90% of people with FH don’t know they have it.
-As a result, they remain very likely to have a heart attack or die in the prime of their lives, often with no warning.
+Having such high levels of LDL cholesterol in the blood from such a young age puts people with FH at very high risk of heart disease, having a heart attack or stroke, or dying in the prime of their lives – often with no warning.

-The good news is that when FH is found and treated early, cholesterol can be lowered.
-With the right treatment, an individual’s cardiovascular risk can go back down to what would be expected in the general population.
+The good news is that when FH is found and treated early, LDL cholesterol can be lowered.
+Stepped up and early treatment can greatly lower risk and, in some cases, even get risk down to nearly that of the general population.

-Knowing that you or a loved one has FH early on is key to being able to take steps to treat it and can help prevent potentially life-threatening problems.
+Use this condition center to learn about the different types of FH and how to treat them.
+Knowing that you or a loved one has FH early on is key to being able to take steps to treat it and can help prevent life-threatening problems.